This process to install GNU Radio on the Raspberry Pi assumes:

 - At least a 16 GB filesystem in the Raspberry Pi.

 - Raspberry Pi 3 or newer, as GNU Radio can tax the CPU and IO of modest ARM processors.
 GNU Radio requires at least an ARMv7 processor.

-install GNU Radio 3.7.10 (on Debian Stretch 9/Ubuntu ≥ 17.04).
-This takes > 10 minutes even with a fast SD card.
+install GNU Radio.
+This takes more than 10 minutes even with a fast SD card.

 apt install gnuradio gnuradio-dev xvfb git

 - headless X-server for software that assumes a display is connected.

 for Red Pitaya with Raspberry Pi GNU Radio, also install